s-borah/Eye-based-Verification/README.md

 * [**IIT Delhi dataset**](https://www4.comp.polyu.edu.hk/~csajaykr/IITD/Database_Iris.htm) - <ins> NIR images</ins>.
 224 subjects, but excluded subjects 1-13, 27,55,65.
 Highly detailed images of iris but lacks any peripheral features which is not expected to be the case in deployment (unless images are captured from very small distance).
 To be augmented with another dataset which contains images captured from distance.
 It should be useful to teach model to identify the iris as a major differentiating factor.

-* **Multimedia Universtiy (MMU 2) dataset** - <ins> NIR images</ins>.
+* **Multimedia Universtiy (MMU) dataset** - <ins> NIR images</ins>.
 MMU.2 iris database consists of 995 iris images.
 The iris images are collected using Panasonic BM-ET100US Authenticam and its operating range is even farther with a distance of 47-53 cm away from the user.
 These iris images are contributed by 100 volunteers with different age and nationality.
 They come from Asia, Middle East, Africa and Europe.
 Each of them contributes 5 iris images for each eye.
 Used for training.
 Slightly noisy dataset as iris features are not very clear and varying image conditions.

 * [**CASIA Iris v1 to v4**](http://biometrics.idealtest.org/dbDetailForUser.do?id=4) - <ins> NIR Images</ins>.
 Contains both images at a distance and under various lighting conditions.
 Although not used for training, this would lead to significant improvement in model performance if used together with the above two datasets.
 One should note that subjects are predominantly east asian, so one must check for bias.